greg-js/arch-wiki-md-repo/wiki/_content/english/Extra keyboard keys in console.md

 ```

-However this keymap only active for the current session.
-In order to load the keymap at boot, specify the full path to the file in `KEYMAP` variable in `/etc/vconsole.conf`.
+However this keymap is only active for the current session.
+In order to load the keymap at boot, specify the full path to the file in the `KEYMAP` variable in [/etc/vconsole.conf](/index.php/Keyboard_configuration_in_console#Persistent_configuration "Keyboard configuration in console").
 The file does not have to be gzipped as the official keymaps provided by [kbd](https://www.archlinux.org/packages/?name=kbd).